EffectOrientedProgramming/book/Chapters/04_Initialization.md

 `case` classes are immutable by default and automatically provide commonly-needed functionality.
 You aren't required to use `case` classes to work with the Effect system, but they provide valuable conveniences.

 The companion object `BreadStoreBought` contains a single method called `layer`.
 This produces a special kind of Effect: the `ZLayer`.
-`ZLayer`s are used by the Effect System to automatically inject and validate dependencies *at compile time*.
+`ZLayer`s are used by the Effect System to automatically inject dependencies.
+An essential difference between `ZLayer` and other dependency injection systems you might have used is that `ZLayer` validates dependencies *at compile time*.
 Your experience will actually be inside your IDE---when you do something problematic your IDE will immediately notify you with a useful error message.
 You aren't required to put the function producing a `ZLayer` in a companion object but it is often convenient.

 There's something new here: `succeed`.
 We need to cheat a little and take some information from the [Failure](05_Failure.md) chapter, which is the next one.
 In that chapter, you'll learn that every returned Effect contains information about whether that Effect is successful or has failed.
-Each step along the way, that information is checked, and if it fails the operation is short-circuited and the failure information is produced.
+Each step along the way, that information is checked.
+If it fails, the operation is short-circuited and the failure information is produced.
 This way you won't have failures randomly propagating through your system, as you do with exceptions.

 Sometimes you need to say, "Here's the answer and it's OK."
 The `succeed` method produces such an Effect; it is available for both regular `ZIO`s as well as `ZLayers` (There is also a `fail` method to produce a failed Effect).
 So `layer` creates a `BreadStoreBought` object and turns it into a successful `ZLayer` Effect.

-You can also think of a `ZLayer` as a more-powerful constructor.
+You can think of a `ZLayer` as a more-powerful constructor.
 Calling `layer` produces a new instance of `BreadStoreBought` within a `ZLayer`.
 This `ZLayer` provides the `BreadStoreBought` instance as a dependency to any other Effect that needs it.